TugayGul/SupplyChainM/README.md

 - And lastly, I couldn't secure the application.
 JWT or OAuth 2 is better but since I was trying to learn, I thought I should start with basic auth.
 My customlogin page is working fine.
 I can login by using credentials recored in user table.
 However, I couldn't replace default authentication roles and filterchain with mine.

+- Following the methodology that one goal from each different type of task, I tried to wrote user integration test and unit test.
+Both seems are fine but I am not sure how to include user repository to the test.
+Probably might require writing queries or using methods of hibernate.

 ## TODOs/Further Plans
 - I left a lot of TODO comments if I continue this in later time.
 Also some methods I implemented are redundant but I didn't remova them even I see that.
 The reason explained at above.